SAP/openui5-docs/docs/Use_of_Localized_Texts_in_Applications_91f3859.md

 >

 > Note:
 > The current data binding implementation does not allow to pass parameters to your texts in the resource bundle.
+>
-If you have to pass parameters, you must do this on your own.
+> If you have to pass parameters, you must do this on your own.
 You can, however, access the resource bundle directly from the model instead of loading it:
 >
 > ``` js
-> oModel.getResourceBundle().then(function(oBundleInstance) {
+> oModel.getResourceBundle().then(function(oBundle){
+> 	var sText = oBundle.getText("welcome", ["Administrator"]);
 >     ...
 > });
 > ```